mkshm/xfiles/README.md

   ])
 ```

-Some targets also include vendor specific tools such as avrdude.
+Some targets also include target specific tools such as avrdude.

 ```meson
 avrdude = find_program('avrdude')